The Best Commercial Truck Insurance Companies for 2026

 What is trucker insurance?

-Trucking insurance (formally known as commercial truck insurance) refers to a series of commercial auto policies used by trucking businesses, independent drivers, or companies that use trucks.
+Trucking insurance (formally known as commercial truck insurance) refers to a specialized suite of coverages used by trucking businesses, independent drivers, or companies that use trucks for heavy-duty haulage or for-hire services.
 It provides financial and legal protection from bodily injury and property damage in the event of an accident.
-It also provides coverage for specialized cargo and trucking equipment from damage and theft.
+It also provides coverage for specialized cargo (typically through inland marine policies) and trucking equipment from damage and theft.

 What insurance do I need for a truck business?

-By law, commercial trucks are required to hold a minimum amount of liability coverage based on the type and weight of freight being transported.
+By law, commercial trucks are required to hold a minimum amount of liability coverage based on the vehicle’s weight rating and the type of cargo being transported.
 This primary liability insurance covers bodily injury and property damage done to others as a result of an accident.
-Additionally, motor carriers transporting certain types of goods are required to hold cargo insurance, which insures the freight that a trucker transports from one place to another.
+Additionally, motor carriers transporting household goods are legally required to hold cargo insurance, which insures the freight that a trucker transports from one place to another.
+While not required by federal law for other types of freight, cargo insurance is almost always required by contract to secure loads from brokers and shippers.
 In addition to the insurance that is legally required, truck businesses also benefit from having physical damage, medical payments, general liability, non-trucking liability, and trailer interchange coverage.

 How can I lower the cost of commercial truck insurance?

 As a result of the size of the vehicles being driven and the value of the cargo being transported, truck insurance tends to be expensive.
 Fortunately, there are a few things you can do to lower the cost of your insurance.
 The single best strategy for keeping your insurance costs low is to maintain a safe driving history, avoiding accidents and moving violations.
 The next best option is to shop around and take advantage of all available discounts offered by the insurance carriers.
 For example, some insurers provide steep multi-line discounts for customers that maintain multiple policies with them.
-Additionally, insurers like Progressive offer “paid-in-full” discounts of up to 15% for customers that pay their premium in full each coverage period, rather than paying in monthly installments.
-The last thing you can do to lower your premiums is to adjust your coverage limits and deductibles.
+Additionally, insurers like Progressive offer “paid-in-full” discounts of 13% or more for customers that pay their premium in full each coverage period, rather than paying in monthly installments.
+Another effective way to save is by enrolling in telematics programs, such as Progressive’s Smart Haul, which rewards safe driving data from electronic logging devices (ELDs) with significant premium reductions.
+Finally, you can lower your premiums by adjusting your coverage limits and deductibles.
 Lower coverage limits and higher deductibles will lower the total cost of your insurance, but you might end up paying more out of pocket in the event of a claim.